Scioli battles 'puppet' barbs in Argentina election race

 "There are issues on which we cannot yet speak.
 We can not touch upon all the topics we'd like to," one Scioli camp insider acknowledged.

-Scioli's overtures to the centre have been subtle - a photo call with the U.S. ambassador hinted at a more conciliatory relationship with Washington than under Fernandez.
+Scioli's overtures to the center have been subtle - a photo call with the U.S. ambassador hinted at a more conciliatory relationship with Washington than under Fernandez.

 In public, Scioli says there is no rush to resolve the acrimonious legal battle with U.S. hedge funds that plunged Argentina back into default in 2014 even though his inner circle acknowledges that he wants a deal.